pingcap/tispark/README.md

 ## Getting TiSpark

-+ Currently, TiSpark 2.1.9 is the latest stable version, which is highly recommended.
++ Currently, TiSpark 2.3.0 is the latest stable version, which is highly recommended.
 It is compatible with Spark 2.3.0+ and Spark 2.4.0+.
-It is also compatible with TiDB-2.x and TiDB-3.x.
+It is also compatible with TiDB-2.x、TiDB-3.x and TiDB-4.x.
+Please follow the [document](./docs/userguide.md).
-  - When using TiSpark 2.1.9 with Spark 2.3.0+, use version `2.1.9-spark_2.3` and follow the [document](./docs/userguide.md).
-  - When using TiSpark 2.1.9 with Spark 2.4.0+, use version `2.1.9-spark_2.4` and follow the [document](./docs/userguide.md).

 + TiSpark 1.2.1 is the latest stable version compatible with Spark 2.1.0+.
   - When using TiSpark 1.2.1, follow the [document for Spark 2.1](./docs/userguide_spark2.1.md).